Intro and winners

 - Fusion Markets - Low trading and non-trading fees.
 Fast and easy account opening.
 Great customer service.

 - IC Markets - Low forex fees.
 Easy and fast account opening.
 Free deposit and withdrawal.
-Offer standard accounts and raw spread accounts.
+Offers standard and raw spread accounts.

 - Tickmill - Low forex fees.
 Fast and easy account opening.
 Free deposit and withdrawal.